AlenaGM/bootstrap-exercise/README.md

 Bootstrap-Exercise is a training project built on week 8 of learning with [ITGirlSchool].

-The task was to build the follwing layout using Bootstrap:
+The task was to build the following layout using Bootstrap:
 <br><br>
 <img width="45%" alt="screen capture" src="../main/assets/images/taskimg.png">